-Security arrangements in West Bengal Assembly to be beefed up: Speaker
+Security arrangements in West Bengal assembly to be beefed up: Speaker

-Kolkata, Dec 14 (PTI) Security arrangements in the West Bengal Assembly will be beefed up, Speaker Biman Banerjee said on Thursday.
+Kolkata, Dec 15 (PTI) Security arrangements in the West Bengal assembly will be beefed up, Speaker Biman Banerjee said.

-An emergency meeting held at the state assembly gave its nod to install cameras at all gates to capture photographs of each and everyone entering the premises, he said.
+The decision was taken after two people on Wednesday jumped into the Lok Sabha chamber from the visitors' gallery and shouted slogans, triggering chaos in the House.

-"No members of the assembly, staff, or journalists will be allowed entry to the assembly premises without their identity cards.
+"No assembly members, staff and journalists will be allowed to enter the premises without their identity cards.
 The West Gate will be meant for visitors only.
-The visitors will be allowed to stay inside the assembly premises for two hours only," Banerjee said.
+They will be allowed to stay inside the assembly premises for two hours only," Banerjee said on Thursday.

 Visitors were earlier allowed to stay the entire day.